williamblair333/latex-calgen/README.md

 Run it like this:
 -----------------
-python3 make-calendar.py 2021 make-cal.csv 0
+python3 make-calendar.py 2021 cal-list.csv 0

 Customization
 -------------